Hibou57/PostiATS-Utilities/doc/lexemes-ref.md

 so these ones are not documented here.

 `T_INTZERO` and `T_QMARK` are renaming of `INTZERO` and `QMARK` which are defined in Postiats source.
-Since they are finally terminal lexical products, they were renamed.
+Since they are finally final lexical products, they were renamed.